ankane/searchkick/README.md

 gem 'searchkick'
 ```

-The latest version works with Elasticsearch 6 and 7.
-For Elasticsearch 5, use version 3.1.3 and [this readme](https://github.com/ankane/searchkick/blob/v3.1.3/README.md).
+The latest version works with Rails 5, Elasticsearch 6 and 7.
+For Rails 4 or Elasticsearch 5, use version 3.1.3 and [this readme](https://github.com/ankane/searchkick/blob/v3.1.3/README.md).

 Add searchkick to models you want to search.